Skip to contents

 > [1] "then"

-When a Scenario is run, the context environment is reset so that the state doesn’t leak to other scenario.
+When a Scenario is run, the context environment is reset so that the state doesn’t leak to the next scenario.

 How step definitions are loaded